-During the last fiscal year, the Compensation Committee first engaged Radford and then changed its independent compensation consultant to Pearl Meyer to review and make recommendations regarding Rigel's peer group, executive compensation and director compensation.
-References in this disclosure to the Compensation Committee's independent compensation consultant include both Radford and Pearl Meyer during their applicable period of service during 2022.
+During the last fiscal year, the Compensation Committee engaged Pearl Meyer as its independent compensation consultant to review and make recommendations regarding Rigel's peer group, executive compensation and director compensation.
+References in this disclosure to "Compensation Consultant" refer to Pearl Meyer.
 For more information regarding the market analysis used by the Compensation Committee to set executive compensation, please see "Competitive Market Review and Benchmarking" below.

 Historically, the Compensation Committee has made most of the significant adjustments to annual compensation, determined bonus and equity awards, and recommended new performance objectives to the Board at one or more meetings generally held during the first and last quarters of the year.
-The Compensation Committee also considers, at various meetings throughout the year, matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of Rigel's compensation strategy, potential modifications to that strategy, and new trends, plans or approaches to compensation.
+The Compensation Committee also considers, at various meetings throughout the year, matters related to individual executive officer compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of Rigel's compensation strategy, potential modifications to that strategy, and new trends, plans or approaches to compensation.
 Unanticipated circumstances can result in a promotion or a change to an individual's compensation package.
-Generally, the Compensation Committee's process comprises two related elements: the determination of compensation level and the establishment or recommendation of performance objectives for the current year.
+Generally, the Compensation Committee's process comprises two related elements: the determination of compensation level for our executive officers and the establishment or recommendation of performance objectives for the current year.
 In the case of the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee and, based upon that evaluation, the Compensation Committee either approves any adjustments to his compensation or makes a recommendation to our Board regarding any such adjustments to his compensation, as well as awards to be granted.
-For all executive officers and directors, as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tally sheets that set forth the total compensation that may become pavable to executive officers in various hypothetical scenarios, executive and director stock ownership information, company stock performance data, analyses of historical executive compensation levels and current Company-wide compensation levels, and recommendations of the
+For all executive officers and directors, as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tally sheets that set forth the total compensation that may become payable to executive officers in various hypothetical scenarios.

-Compensation Committee's independent compensation consultant, including analyses of executive and director compensation paid at other companies identified by the consultant or public information.
-The Compensation Committee referenced the peer group identified in the report of its independent compensation consultant in setting executive compensation and considering director compensation for 2022, as well as publicly available data provided by management on the executive and director compensation of the peer group identified.
+executive and director stock ownership information, Company stock performance data, analyses of historical executive compensation levels and current Company-wide compensation levels. recommendations of the Compensation Consultant, including analyses of executive and director compensation paid at other companies identified by the Compensation Consultant or public information.
+The Compensation Committee referenced the peer group identified in the report of its Compensation Consultant in setting executive compensation and considering director compensation for 2023, as well as publicly available data provided by management on the executive and director compensation of the peer group identified.

-The specific recommendations of the Compensation Committee with respect to executive and director compensation for fiscal year 2022 is described in greater detail in the "Compensation Discussion and Analysis" section of this proxy statement.
+The specific recommendations of the Compensation Committee with respect to executive compensation for fiscal year 2023 is described in greater detail in the "Compensation Discussion and Analysis" section of this proxy statement.